Semantics-Preserving Sketch Embedding for Face Generation: Experiments

-\dlt{ The SFM loss is designed to provide supervision for the network to better capture the semantics of input sketches.
+\paragraph{The Semantic Feature Matching Loss} The SFM loss is designed to provide supervision for the network to better capture the semantics of input sketches.
 As shown in Fig.~\ref{fig:ablation}, without $L_{SFM}$, the network fails to generate face images with accessories, such as hats, earrings, and glasses.
-The quantitative comparison of ``w/o SFM" and ``Ours-Full" shows that without sufficient semantic supervision, the network generates some weird textures, spoofing P\_Acc and resulting in a severe reduction in image quality.
-According to P\_Acc in Table~\ref{tab:quantitative_ablation_edge} and ~\ref{tab:quantitative_ablation_contour}, ``w/o SFM" has experienced a great performance decrease compared with ``Ours-Full", demonstrating that the proposed SFM loss is effective in enforcing our network to convey the sketch semantics for face synthesis. }
+When quantitatively comparing the three metrics of ``w/o SFM" and ``Ours-Full" in Table~\ref{tab:quantitative_ablation_edge} and ~\ref{tab:quantitative_ablation_contour}, our full model performs better than ``w/o SFM" on both the CelebA-Edge and CelebA-Contour datasets.
+When comparing their performance on the two datasets, both models decline on the CelebA-Contour dataset due to the domain gap while the models are only trained with synthesized sketches in the style of CelebA-Edge dataset.
+However, ``Ours-Full" model declines slightly from CelebA-Edge to CelebA-Contour, showing its generalization capability on different sketch styles by learning high-level semantics with the supervision of $L_{SFM}$.